An Introduction to Stochastic Calculus and Itô's Lemma

 Brownian motion $W_t$ is our fundamental noise source.
 Think of it as a continuous random walk.
 It starts at zero ($W_0 = 0$), and each increment $W_t - W_s$ is Gaussian with variance $t - s$.
 Importantly, increments at different times are independent: the past doesn’t influence the future.

-The simplest SDE is just pure Brownian motion: $dX_t = dW_t$.
-Imagine a particle whose position $X_t$ changes randomly at each instant—no drift, just noise.
-Let’s see what this looks like:
+The simplest SDE is pure Brownian motion: $dX_t = dW_t$.
+Here a particle changes position randomly at each instant, with no drift term, only noise.
+The simulation below shows what those paths look like:

 Show simulation code